JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

      2. an arc/grab ball to slide single axis constrained disks for very controlled rotation
    - This will be time consuming, but I will mitigate it by doing several basic test programs in 3D before trying anything in 4D.

+ - Developing stable rotation.
+Matrix multiplication has gimbal lock.
+Quaternions don't extend to 4D
+   - Attempting to implement Rotors but is proving hard to translate the abstract maths to code
+   - I will attempt to mitigate the impact on my schedule by completing other tasks at the same time, so I am not making no progress on the project.

 ## Plan
 <!--[Time plan, in roughly weekly to monthly blocks, up until submission week]-->